-- ✓ careful planning: - ✓ appropriate teaching strategies and support; - ✓ providing a safe environment where racial, religious, disability, class and gender stereotypes are challenged.
+- ✓ careful planning; - ✓ appropriate teaching strategies and support; - ✓ providing a safe environment where racial, religious, disability, class and gender stereotypes are challenged.

-An awareness of multi-cultural issues informs all our planning.
-Through R.S and PSHE topics, pupils learn about different societies, environments and cultures, religions, traditions and societies are presented by the teacher with equal respect and value.
-When discussing these issues, teachers focus upon similarities as well as on differences.
+An awareness of multicultural issues informs all our planning.
+Through R.S. and PSHCE topics, pupils learn about different societies, environments, and cultures.
+The teacher treats religions, traditions, and societies with equal respect and value.
+When discussing these issues, teachers focus on similarities as well as differences.

-Teachers aim to take into account individual pupils' experiences and try to make lessons and activities interesting and accessible to all.
+Teachers aim to consider individual pupils' experiences and make lessons and activities interesting and accessible to all.

-Children who speak English as an additional language and those who have been identified as having educational or physical needs are considered in all aspects of planning, teaching and assessment.
+Children who speak English as an additional language and those identified as having educational or physical needs are considered in all aspects of planning, teaching and assessment.

-Observing inclusive teaching strategies is a key element of the Head teacher's annual programme of monitoring.
+Observing inclusive teaching strategies is key to the Headteacher's annual monitoring programme.